datazip-inc/olake-ui/CONTRIBUTING.md

 ## Committing

-We prefer squash or rebase commits so that all changes from a branch are committed to `main` as a single commit.
+We prefer squash or rebase commits so that all changes from a branch are committed to `master` as a single commit.
 All pull requests are squashed when merged, but rebasing prior to merge gives you better control over the commit message.
 Run the `make pre-commit` command before committing.

 ## Installing and Setting Up Olake-UI